philswatton/philswatton.github.io/research.md

 # Research
 <p class="update-notice"><em>Last updated 09/07/2025</em></p>

-I'm lucky enough to do research for a living, previously as a PhD student and now as a Data Scientist.
-This page lists my publications, with work conducted across the fields of political science, data science, and artificial intelligence.
-I do my best to keep this page up to date, but for a list that's more likely (though not guaranteed) to be current I recommend visiting my [google scholar profile](https://scholar.google.co.uk/citations?user=mbxIgHAAAAAJ&hl=en&oi=ao).
+I'm lucky enough to do research for living, currently as a Data Scientist and previously as a PhD student in political science.
+I still try to publish in political science when my spare time allows.
+This page lists my published research and working papers, with work conducted across the fields of political science, data science, and artificial intelligence.
+"Published" here means a mix of peer-reviewed journal articles, technical reports, and research reports.
+This page is usually the most up to date list of my research, but you can also visit my [google scholar profile](https://scholar.google.co.uk/citations?user=mbxIgHAAAAAJ&hl=en&oi=ao).

 ## Publications